Mackenzie River, Queensland: Geography

 The Mackenzie River forms the southern and eastern boundary of the locality.

 In the far north of the locality are two protected areas, the Junee National Park and the Junee State Forest.

 The locality is within the Bowen Basin coalfields and there are a number of active coal mines in the locality, including Foxleigh, Oak Park and Lake Lindsay coal mines with other areas being considered for future mines.

+A railway line which is part of the Blackwater rail system passes through the south-west of the locality.
+There are three railway stations on this line within the locality (from north to south):